hazelcast/hazelcast-reference-manual/src/JCache-Eviction.md

 **Declarative:**

-Full class name of the custom `EvictionPolicyComparator` (`CacheEvictionPolicyComparator` for JCache and its near-cache) implementation can be specified in the `<eviction>` tag through `comparator-class-name` attribute in the Hazelcast configuration XML file.
+You can specify the full class name of custom `EvictionPolicyComparator` (`CacheEvictionPolicyComparator` for JCache and its near cache) implementation in the `<eviction>` tag through `comparator-class-name` attribute in Hazelcast configuration XML file.

 ```xml
 <cache name="cacheWithCustomEvictionPolicyComparator">